Cub Cadet Challenger 750 Problems

 The Cub Challenger 750 has two clutches; primary and secondary clutch.
 It is the clutch system that connects the engine to the transmission systems.

-That means, if any of the clutches fails, you can expect transmission problems.
-Your Cub Challenger 750 may also experience gear engagement issues because of a loose clutch belt or a worn out belt.
+If any of the clutches fail, you can expect transmission problems.
+Your Cub Challenger 750 may also experience gear engagement issues because of a loose clutch belt or a worn-out belt.

 Another reason is: the clutch may have come loose due to wear.
-Most people are not aware, but you can adjust your Cub Cadet Challenger 750’s clutch to make it work better.
+Most people are unaware, but you can adjust your Cub Cadet Challenger 750’s clutch to improve it.

 Solution

-First, try changing the clutch fluid by getting rid of the clutch lines.
-That’s because without proper clutch fluid, the clutch system will not work.
+First, try changing the clutch fluid by removing the clutch lines.
+That’s because, without proper clutch fluid, the clutch system will not work.

 7. Broken Muffler

 A crack or a hole in the exhaust pipe or muffler will also result in Cub Cadet Challenger 750 problems.
-Your vehicle will make more noise when you press down on the accelerator pedal.
+When you press down on the accelerator pedal, your vehicle will make more noise.

 Solution